-I’m not particularly interested in the results of their STI tests, but I want to know that they’re up-to-speed on everything and that we’re not going to have to navigate any awkward conversations about HIV stigma.
+We’re not particularly interested in the results of their STI tests, but we want to know that the guys that we’re dating are up-to-speed on everything – particularly stuff like U=U and PrEP – and that we’re not going to have to navigate any awkward conversations about HIV stigma.

 What song would you like played at your funeral?

-Okay, it’s a fairly morbid question, but I like guys who have a bit of a dark sense of humour.
+Okay, it’s a fairly morbid question, but we like guys who have a bit of a dark sense of humour.
 Everyone has thought about what they want played at their funeral.
-My preferred track changes regularly – at the moment, I’m leaning towards Like A Prayer by Madonna, with full gospel choir, obviously.
+Our preferred track changes regularly.
+At the moment, we’re leaning towards Like A Prayer by Madonna – with full gospel choir, obviously.

-There’s probably no wrong answer to this question, but if they haven’t thought about it then we’ve probably got a problem.
+There’s probably no wrong answer to this question, but if they haven’t thought about it then we’ve possibly got a problem.

 What’s your ideal vacation?

-I need a guy who likes the beach, and likes swimming, and doesn’t mind if I occasionally take a bit of time out and just hang out by the pool for a while.
+We need a guy who likes the beach, and likes swimming, and doesn’t mind if we occasionally take a bit of time out and just hang by the pool for a while.

-I wouldn’t be made if his ideal vacation was extreme trekking in the Himalayas, just as long as he doesn’t expect me to join him on that expedition.
+We wouldn’t be mad if his ideal vacation was extreme trekking in the Himalayas, just as long as he doesn’t expect us to join him on that expedition.